Fractal Curves and Rugs of Prescribed Conformal Dimension: Jordan Arcs of Prescribed Conformal Dimension

 \end{corollary}

-Theorem \ref{lemma1} guarantees the existence of the spaces $R_d$, but the value $\dim_{tC}R_d$ remains unknown.
+Theorem \ref{lemma1} guarantees the existence of spaces $R_d = V_d \times [0,1]$, where the factor $V_d$ is a Jordan arc of prescribed conformal dimension $d$.
+However, the value $\dim_{tC}R_d$ remains unknown.
 Since $\dim_{tC}R_d \leq \dim_C R_d$ by Proposition \ref{my_prop}, Corollary \ref{R_d_minimal} provides a crude upper bound on $\dim_{tC}R_d$.
 We do not know any non-trivial lower bounds.
 Indeed, without the presence of a diffuse family of surfaces, it is difficult to determine any nontrivial lower bound on $\dim_{tC}R_d.$

 \begin{question} Determine $\dim_{tC} R_d$. \end{question}

 Topological conformal dimension and topological Hausdorff dimension are related in the following way.
 For every metric space $X,$

 Question 6.4 in \cite{CAD} asks whether equality holds in \eqref{th_equation} for every $X.$ It is not clear whether the tH-dimension of $R_d$ can be lowered by quasisymmetric maps.